geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/managing-users-and-groups/authentication-mode.md

     </bean>
     ```

-3. Define custom location for extracting group and role (no support for group/role combination) (use LDAPUserDetailsContextMapperWithProfileSearch in `config-security.xml`{.interpreted-text role="file"}).
+3. Define custom location for extracting group and role (no support for group/role combination) (use LDAPUserDetailsContextMapperWithProfileSearch in **`config-security.xml`**).

     ``` text
     ldap.privilege.search.group.attribute=cn